Kellogg exec on AI uses cases, implementation, and ‘culture change’

 Use cases

-On the supply chain side, Kellogg says that it employs AI to send the materials and products to the places at the right time — and at the right cost.
+On the supply chain side, Kellogg says it employs AI to send the materials and products to the places at the right time — and for the right cost.
 One of the company’s technologies constantly reviews disparate sources of data relating to various demand signals.
 When it senses a disruption, or even a pattern that might lead to a disruption, it provides a recommendation on how to avoid it.

 “The challenges across supply chains, in any industry, have not changed much in decades … [With this AI-powered solution,] we’re able to make adjustments days to weeks in advance to prevent an out-of-stock issue from ever happening.
 We piloted the technology in 2020 with different brands, including Cheez-It, and saw meaningful improvements in service,” McGurk said.
 “That said, it’s not a silver bullet.
-For example, if you have no capacity, machine learning cannot fix that underlying problem — but it can help you make the most of what you’ve got.
+For example, if you have no capacity, machine learning cannot fix that underlying problem — but it can help you make the most of what you’ve got.”

-According to McGurk, the pandemic heightened the importance of investments Kellogg made in AI in recent years.
-Some of the challenges it and other consumer packaged goods businesses faced were maintaining supply chains, predicting granular sources of demand as local shutdowns impacted access to channels and eating behaviors.
-Kellogg was also forced to find ways to support its customers even when physically entering a store to take an order wasn’t possible, as well as making sure that its brands were showing up “in force” across ecommerce channels that surged during the lockdowns.
+According to McGurk, the pandemic heightened the importance of investments Kellogg has made in AI in recent years.
+Among the challenges it and other consumer packaged goods businesses faced were maintaining supply chains and predicting granular sources of demand as local shutdowns impacted access to channels and eating behaviors.
+Kellogg was also forced to find ways to support its customers even when physically entering a store to take an order wasn’t possible, as well as ensuring its brands were showing up “in force” across the ecommerce channels that surged during lockdowns.

 “With the pandemic came unexpected datasets we’re using in new ways — for instance, as we look to keep the consumers who tried or rediscovered Kellogg foods during the pandemic,” McGurk said.
 “No one knows exactly what the future will hold, but I have every expectation we’ll continue to use AI in new ways to solve both old and new challenges.
 Plus, the capabilities we’ve now built into our core processes are here to stay.”